babel/babel/CONTRIBUTING.md

               - output.json (will be generated if not created)
 ```

+#### Editor setup

+We have JSON Schema definitions so that your editor can provide autocomplete for `options.json` files in fixtures:
+- `./packages/babel-helper-fixtures/data/schema.json` for plugins/presets tests
+- `./packages/babel-parser/test/schema.json` for parser tests

+If you use VS Code you can copy the contents of `.vscode/settings.example.json` into `.vscode/settings.json` to make it use the JSON Schema definitions.
+Other editors have different options to load JSON Schema files.

 ### Debugging code

 A common approach to debugging JavaScript code is to walk through the code using the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) debugger.